sutta » sn » sn55 » Saṁyutta Nikāya 55.27

 “kacci te, gahapati, khamanīyaṁ, kacci yāpanīyaṁ?
 Kacci dukkhā vedanā paṭikkamanti, no abhikkamanti; paṭikkamosānaṁ paññāyati, no abhikkamo”ti?

-“I hope you’re keeping well, householder; I hope you’re getting by.
+“I hope you’re keeping well, householder; I hope you’re all right.
 And I hope the pain is fading, not growing; that its fading, not its growing, is apparent.”

 “Na me, bhante, khamanīyaṁ na yāpanīyaṁ.
 Bāḷhā me dukkhā vedanā abhikkamanti, no paṭikkamanti; abhikkamosānaṁ paññāyati, no paṭikkamo”ti.